priyafullstack2/MyfirstProject-Github/readme.txt

 $ git archive --format=zip -o subset.zip HEAD path/to/file1 path/to/dir1
 # If we need to archive main branch into the main.zio files
 $ git archive --format=zip -o main.zip main
+$ git push --set-upstream origin master
+It is used to push the code from local repository to the remote repository

 $ git bisect                  Use binary search to find the commit that introduced a bug
 # It is command used to search a bug within the commits that we made.
 It is used to find